WirelessThings/WirelessThings-Firmware-Uploader/ReadMe.md

 # WirelessThings Firmware Uploader
-This Firmware Uploader program is use to update the firmware on any WirelessThings radio device.
+This Firmware Uploader program is used to update the firmware on any WirelessThings radio device.

 ## Description